I write comic book reviews that NOBODY has ever asked for!

 COVERS: Rick Leonardi

-Mysterious teen vigilantes Cloak and Dagger come to Hell's Kitchen and begin to wage war on drug dealers and others who exploit the weak.
+Mysterious teen vigilantes Cloak and Dagger come to 's Kitchen and begin to wage war on drug dealers and others who exploit the weak.

 Detective Brigid O'Reilly becomes involved when Cloak and Dagger unwittingly cause the death of an innocent during a battle gone wrong.